GireshBoss/IIT-PKD-INTERN/README.md

 # IIT-PKD-INTERNSHIP

-This repository contains internship projects undertaken at **IIT Palakkad**.
+This repository contains internship projects undertaken at **IIT Palakkad (June 2025 - July 2025)**.
 Currently, the repository includes two independent projects.
 Below is a detailed description.

 ---